Galaxy S10 rumor roundup: Feb. 20 launch, March 8 ship date, specs, features and price

 Rumor: Samsung's Galaxy Buds will take on Apple's AirPods

-Rumor: New renders show Galaxy S10 in black, white and Canary Yellow
+Rumor: New renders show Galaxy S10 in black, white, blue and Canary Yellow

 In the weeks before a new phone is introduced, case and accessory makers often get access to the device's final dimensions.
 With these, they're able to create dummy phones that look like the finished product, and which may even have some limited electronic capabilities.
 We are now squarely in that period for the Galaxy S10, with new images and videos -- including one showing the Galaxy S10E in a shade of yellow that calls to mind the iPhone XR -- appearing daily.
 Here are a few recent ones: